-What Do Homicide Detectives Do?
+What Does a Homicide Detective Do?

+Before deciding to pursue a career as a homicide detective, it’s important to understand the responsibilities of these professionals.
 The specific tasks of homicide detectives vary from one case to the next.
-However, they generally include the following:1
+However, they generally include the following:

 - Take control of the crime scene, prevent contamination and examine the victim